joshbuker/joshbuker/README.md

 # 👨‍💻 📈

 Hello world!
-I currently maintain the open source ruby gem Sorcery and work on various other projects, most of which I try to open source as well.
+I work on various projects, most of which I try to open source as well.

 If you need to reach out to me, please either create an issue on the appropriate project repository or message me on Mastodon.